Daily Express: Entertainment Feed

 Although the Hollywood star packs a punch in his short role, it seems curious that he would accept such a small part in the film.

 On this, he retorted: “I think that’s a cliche.
 It is not possible to have small roles with only small actors.
-You should keep this in mind: any role serves the same purpose as the original material.
+Knowing this, every role serves the same purpose as the original material.
 Whether you’re on screen or not, the actors don’t really decide.

 “Films, the way we know them, are pretty much created in post-production.
 It is important to have the right pieces.
 You should treat each role as an integral part of the larger story.
 Then you can let everything fall where it may. “